robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 **Implementation**:

-Configure Robusta to add links to docs or other applications In the following example we use ``KubeContainerCPURequestAlert`` created in the :ref:`Create Custom Alerting Rule <Creating a Custom Alerting Rule>` tutorial.
+Add external links to your alerts, like documentation pages.
+In this example, we add links to the alert ``KubeContainerCPURequestAlert`` that we created in a previous tutorial.

 Add the following YAML to the ``customPlaybooks`` Helm value and :ref:`update Robusta <Simple Upgrade>`.